OLC-Bioinformatics/ConFindr/docs/usage.md

 The file has the following headers: Sample, Genus, NumContamSNVs, NumUniqueKmers, CrossContamination, and ContamStatus.
 Of these, ContamStatus is the most important - it will be `True` if a sample is contaminated, and `False` if a sample is not contaminated.
 Detailed descriptions of each header follow.

 - `Sample`: The name of the sample.
+ConFindr will take everything before the first underscore (\_) character to be the name of the sample, as done with samples coming from an Illumina MiSeq.
 - `Genus`: The genus that ConFindr thinks your sample is.
 If ConFindr couldn't figure out what genus your sample is from, this will be NA.
 - `NumContamSNVs`: The number of times ConFindr found a kmer that had a mismatch, indicating the potential for multiple alleles of one gene being present.
 Completely clean samples should have a value of 0.
 - `NumUniqueKmers`: The number of unique kmers found by ConFindr for a sample.
 Numbers substantially above the total length of the rMLST genes (~35000 base pairs) can indicate contamination.
 - `CrossContamination`: If ConFindr has detected contamination due to multiple genera being present, this is where you'll see it, in the form of a list of genera present separated by colons.
 If only one genus is present in the sample, this column will read `NA`.
 - `ContamStatus`: The most important of all!
 Will read `True` if contamination is present in the sample, and `False` if contamination is not present.
 The result will be `True` if any of the following conditions are met:
-1) 3 or more contaminating SNVs are found.
+	- 3 or more contaminating SNVs are found.
-2) More than 40000 unique rMLST kmers are found.
+	- More than 40000 unique rMLST kmers are found.
-3) Thre is cross contamination between genera.
+	- There is cross contamination between genera.

 ## Optional Arguments